 Gold, Diamonds and Mammal-like Reptiles - at Karoo National Park and Kitching Fossil Exploration Centre we an see Mammal-like reptiles still embedded in the rocks.
 At Golden Gate Highlands National Park we will join a guided tour with a local dinosaur expert.

-Time Periods, Trilobites, and Dragons - We spend time finding fossils at the Gilwern Trilobite Quarry (Ordovician), and at Lavernock Point (Jurassic and Cretaceous)
+Castles and Dragons We spend time finding fossils at the Gilwern Trilobite Quarry (Ordovician), and at Lavernock Point (Jurassic and Cretaceous)

 Day Trips - The Welsh Trilobite geo day-trip spends the day at Gilwern Quarry which is the best place in Britain to find and collect trilobites.
 The Welsh Dinosaur trip spend time at both Lavernock Point and Nash Point where ammonite fossils may be found.